On the Effect of Neural Field Reparameterization for 4DVAR: Overall comparison

+To evaluate robustness against noise in observations, we compare the methods under additive Gaussian noise $N(0,\sigma^2 I)$.
+Noise is injected after applying the subsampling operator with sparsity level $32^2$.

 \Cref{tab-comparison-noise} presents relative \(L^1\) errors between estimated initial conditions and the true initial condition, with noisy observation data.
-Surprisingly, the estimated initial conditions from PINN-4DVAR show lower error levels across all noise levels.
-In particular, adding 5\% noise to observations significantly deteriorates initial estimates from all methods, depending on numerical solver, suggesting the robustness of imposing physical constraints through the PINN loss.
+Notably, PINN-4DVAR maintains the lowest reconstruction error across all tested noise levels.
+In particular, adding 5\% noise to observations significantly deteriorates initial estimates from all methods except for Fourier interpolation, weak-neural, and PINN.

-\paragraph{Regression baseline.} A natural question is whether the improved accuracy of \textsc{PINN-4DVAR} stems merely from the zero-shot super-resolution capability of neural fields~\citep{shocher2018zero, feng2024zs}, rather than from the physics-informed loss.
-To investigate this, we compare \textsc{PINN-4DVAR} against a baseline that minimizes only the observation misfit,

-omitting the physics-informed term $L_\mathrm{PINN}(\theta)$.
-As shown in \Cref{tab-ablation-pinn}, removing the physics-informed loss degrades accuracy in settings with sparse or noisy observations, highlighting the critical role of physical consistency in improving assimilation outcomes.